We are committed to provide a safe and transparent online gaming environment. Playing should be fun, enjoyable and a positive experience.

 Only gamble with money you can afford to lose.
 See any winnings as a pleasant bonus, not something you can expect.

 Set up limits, and stick to them!
 Don’t start increasing your bets to make up for previous losses, it will not work.
-When you have reached the limits you have set, stop, have a break, leave the game.
+When you have reached the limits you have set - Stop, leave the game and take a break from playing.

 Always be aware of how much money you have spent.